ml7757/nimajason/content/_index.md

 Hello.
 I'm Awet.
 And welcome to my passion project.
 Both through my poems and stories, I wish to share with you the love I have for Tigrinya, the language of my people, any my homeland of Eritrea.
 Please enjoy and thanks for stopping by.

 {{< divider >}}

+## My latest poems

+{{< divider >}}

+## Videos about Tigrinya

+If you are interested in learning more about the Tigrinya language, I also make videos covering various aspects of the language, like in the example video below.
+Please visit my [Youtube channel](https://www.youtube.com/channel/UCSpOXmKoQdtzjKzcyeabK3A) for more videos!

+{{< youtube DUy9i3Poq8w >}}